Code-Institute-Submissions/the_game/README.md

 As a creative person I have also ways drawn doodles on paper during my thinking process and over time I have developed a very unique and comical style.

+I started thinking of basing it on a Fantasy style elelment as a big fan of that genre.

+Studying my doodles I noticed they all characters based around my great nephews key words from a nearly 3 year old.
+Who identifies himself as Cat boy it with this I therefore have designed a comic book theme which is still very popular today as it was 12 years ago with the release of films like Iron Man.

+I'd like to think the age group is 2 to 99 but assistance would be required and there is a level of educational value to the game compairing traits and second guessing the opponants cards as expreienced players will be familar with deduction.

 ### UX.

 I used Balsamiq wireframe for my designs which can be found in the UX-designs folder within images.
 I like to think I have taken on a simplistic approach with a title with a simple 3 button navigation.

 ### Features.

+#1, Will Do

+The cards will feature a animation to make them look like authentic cards.
+Have a challenge using the strength ability with random cards selected.
+Player one goes first it then give a score between player one and players two.

+#2, Stretch Goal

+I would like to allow the abilities other than strength to be viable as will increase usability allowing more competition this will also make it more playable as more competition between player one and player two.

+#3, Wont Do

+At this stage I won't make it for additional players 3, 4, 5 and 6.
+I also won't have additonal cards but definately viable and possible when I come back to this project post assesment as there is so much depth that could be added.
+I could even polish the style of cards even open up its user base to adults but there would be fun to be gained out of this for adults.

 This project will feature an even deck of cards (26 to 32) divided by 2 players.